wikifactory/stepcode-example/README.md

 This should now be possible if you have followed the above instructions and ended up with a directory structure similar to mine:

-    step/stepcode/ap242/lib
+    step/stepcode/build/lib
     step/sc-install/lib
     step/sc-install/include
     step/stepcode-example

-If that is the case you should be able to run make in the `stepcode-example` directory and get an executable `./p21mini` compiled:
+If that is the case you should be able to run make in the `stepcode-example` directory:

     cd ../../stepcode-example
     make

-which you can then use to read a step file and write it out again by running:

-    env LD_LIBRARY_PATH="../sc-install/lib:../stepcode/ap242/lib:$LD_LIBRARY_PATH" ./p21mini silla.step

-getting output like this:

-    Reading Data from /home/rakete/wikifactory/step/stepcode-example/silla.step...

-    HEADER read:

-    FIRST PASS complete:  14198 instances created.
-        0  ERRORS	  0  WARNINGS

-    SECOND PASS complete:  14198 instances valid.
-        0  ERRORS	  0  WARNINGS

-    Finished reading file.

-Interestingly you can not run `./p21mini` on the output again without getting errors.
-But you can load the outputted file in a step viewer and see that is it indeed a valid step file.
+and then:

+    env LD_LIBRARY_PATH="../sc-install/lib:../stepcode/build/lib:$LD_LIBRARY_PATH" ./pretty

 # Documentation